-A total of at least 30% direct and indirect supervision is required and must be documented for the first ninety (9045) workdays.
-(For a 40-30-hours of direct client contact work week, this would be 12 hours for both direct and indirect supervision.)
-Documented direct supervision of patient/client care shall be required no less than 20% of the actual patient/client contact time weekly for each speech language pathology assistant SLPA.
-During each week, data on every patient/client seen by the speech language pathology assistant SLPA must be reviewed by the supervisor.
-In addition, the 20% direct supervision must be scheduled so that all patients/clients seen by the SLPA assistant are directly supervised in a timely manner.
-Supervision days and time of day (morning/afternoon) must may be alternated to ensure that all patients/clients receive direct contact with the speech-language pathologist at least once every two (2) weeks.
+A. A total of at least 30% direct and indirect supervision is required and must be documented for the first ninety (45) workdays.
+(For 30 hours of direct client contact this would be 9 hours for both direct and indirect supervision.)
+Documented direct supervision of patient/client care shall be required no less than 20% of the actual patient/client contact time weekly for each SLPA.
+During each week, data on every patient/client seen by the SLPA must be reviewed by the supervisor.
+In addition, the 20% direct supervision must be scheduled so that all patients/clients seen by the SLPA are directly supervised in a timely manner.
+Supervision days and time of day (morning/afternoon) may be alternated to ensure that all patients/clients receive direct contact with the speech-language pathologist at least once every two (2) weeks.
+Information obtained during direct supervisor on correct/incorrect recording of target behavior, (b) accuracy in implementation of screening and treatment procedures, (c) accuracy in recording data, and (d) ability to interact effectively with the patient/client.

-Formatted: Not Strikethrough, Highlight

-Formatted: Highlight

-Formatted: Highlight

-Formatted: Highlight

-Information obtained during direct supervision must include data relative to (a) agreement (reliability) between the SLPA assistant and the supervisor on correct/incorrect recording of Formatted: Highlight target behavior, (b) accuracy in implementation of screening and treatment procedures, (c) Formatted: Highlight accuracy in recording data, and (d) ability to interact effectively with the patient/client.
-Formatted: Highlight After the first 45 workdays, the amount of supervision can be adjusted if the supervising speech-language pathologist determines the SLPA has met appropriate competencies and skill levels with a variety of communication and related disorders.
+After the first 45 workdays, the amount of supervision can be adjusted if the supervising speech-language pathologist determines the SLPA has met appropriate competencies and skill levels with a variety of communication and related disorders.

 Minimum ongoing supervision must always include documentation of client contact provided by the SLP to each student, patient or client at least every 30 calendar days.

 A minimum of 1 hour of direct supervision weekly, or a minimum of 10% (for SLPAs treating less than 10 hours per week) and as much indirect supervision as needed to facilitate delivery of quality services must be maintained.

-Documentation of all supervisory activities, both direct and indirect, must be accurately Further, 100% supervision of SLPAs for medically fragile students, patients, or clients is required.
-A.B.
-Indirect supervision is does not required the supervising speech-language pathologist to be Formatted: Highlight physically present or available via telecommunication in real times while the SLPA is Formatted: Highlight providing services. no less than 10% of the actual patient/client contact time and Indirect supervisory activities may include demonstration tapes, record review, review and evaluation Formatted: Highlight of audio-audio-or videotaped sessions, interactive television, and/or supervisory conferences Formatted: Highlight that may be conducted by telephone and/or live, secure webcam via the Internet. .
-Treatment Formatted: Highlight data must be reviewed at least weekly or every five (5) sessions for each case.
-The speechlanguage pathologist will review each plan of care as needed for timely implementation of modifications.
-B.C.
-After the initial minety (90) forty-five (45) day work period, the amount of supervision may be Formatted: Highlight adjusted depending on the competency of the assistant, the needs of the patients/clients served, and the nature of the assigned tasks.
-The minimum is 20% documented supervision, with no Formatted: Highlight less than 10% being direct supervision.
-(For a 40 hour work week, this is 8 hours of supervision, at least 4 of which is direct supervision.)
-Supervision days and time of day (morning/afternoon) must be alternated to ensure that all patients/clients receive direct conta with the speech-language pathologist at least once every two (2) weeks.
-Formatted: Condensed by 0.3 pt, Highlight Formatted: Highlight C.D.
-A supervising speech-language pathologist must be able to be reached by personal contact, phone, pager, or other immediate means at all times when direct patient/client care is being Formatted: Highlight rendered.
-If, for any reason (i.e., extended leave, illness, change of jobs), the supervisor is no longer available to provide the level of supervision stipulated, the speech-language pathology Formatted: Highlight assistant-SLPA may not perform direct patient/client care until a qualified and licensed speech-language pathologist has been designated as the speech-language pathology Formatted: Highlight assistant's SLPA's supervisor and ABESPA has advised approval of the change.
+Documentation of all supervisory activities, both direct and indirect, must be accurately recorded.

+Further, 100% supervision of SLPAs for medically fragile students, patients, or clients is required.

+B. Indirect supervision does not require the supervising speech-language pathologist to be physically present or available via telecommunication in real times while the SLPA is providing services.
+Indirect supervisory activities may include demonstration tapes, record review, review and evaluation of audio-or videotaped sessions, and/or supervisory conferences that may be conducted by telephone and/or live, secure webcam via the Internet.
+The speech-language pathologist will review each plan of care as needed for timely implementation of modifications.

+After the initial forty-five (45) day work period, the amount of supervision may be adjusted depending on the competency of the assistant, the needs of the patients/clients served, and the nature of the assigned tasks.

+C. A supervising speech-language pathologist must be able to be reached by personal contact, phone, or other immediate means at all times when direct patient/client care is being rendered.
+If, for any reason (i.e., extended leave, illness, change of jobs), the supervisor is no longer available to provide the level of supervision stipulated, the SLPA may not perform direct patient/client care until a qualified and licensed speech-language pathologist has been designated as the SLPA's supervisor and ABESPA has advised approval of the change.
-D.E.
-Whenever the SLP ASLPAssistant's performance is judged by the supervising speech-language pathologist to be unsatisfactory over two (2) consecutive observations, the SLP ASLPAssistant shall be retrained in the necessary skills and direct observations shall be increased to 50% of all clinical sessions until the SLP ASLPAssistant's performance is judged to be satisfactory, through written documentation, over two (2) consecutive observations.

-Formatted: Condensed by 0.2 pt, Highlight